I see a huge problem among us women, especially when women are in a relationship.

 A lot of women strive to ‘keep’ a man happy.
 Can you see what I’m getting at here?

-If you’re not a pleaser, there’s nothing wrong with the word keep, because you’re genuinely keeping someone – in the sense that you give so much to someone that they’re a raving fan of you.
+If you’re not a pleaser, there’s nothing wrong with the word keep, because you’re genuinely keeping someone in the sense that you give so much value to someone that they’re a raving fan of you.

 Pleaser women become low value women

 We all value people who are givers, even if being around them scares us or makes us feel inadequate.